How Often Should I be Washing My Silk Sheets and Pillowcases?

 - Don't use fabric softener, it can leave residue on the silk fabric

 The natural thread fibers of silk and our specialized charmeuse weaving technique create the softest silk available.

 You can also hand wash your silk pillowcases and bed sheets.
 Wash your silk items by themselves in cold water.
 Submerge items and gently agitate with your hand; don't rub or scrub.
 Thoroughly rinse out all soap.

 If you don't use the right detergent you could ruin your expensive silk sheets and pillowcases

 Whether you choose to hand wash or use a washing machine, choosing a gentle detergent is an absolute necessity.
 Remember that silk is a natural fiber (this is part of what makes it so great for sensitive skin!).
 Washing it in detergents that are either too acidic or too alkaline will cause silk fiber to harden.
 Never use a detergent who's ingredients include cleaning enzymes.
 Enzymes will break down the integrity of natural fibers like silk or wool over time.

 That's why we recommend a laundry detergent with neutral pH that is specially formulated for silk, like those from Heritage Park Laundry Essentials.
 This will help maintain the integrity of your fabric with every wash.

-How you dry your silk sheets is as important as how you washing them!
+How you dry your silk sheets is just as important as how you wash them!

 The way you dry your silk pillowcases and silk bed sheets can affect how long they last